About The Kozai Group

 Allan Bird, Ph.D.

 Dr. Bird has served as President of The Kozai Group, Inc. since 2001.
-He is also the Darla and Frederick Brodsky Trustee Professor in Global Business at Northeastern University.
+He is also the Associate Vice President for International Affairs and Professor of Business at Pacific University.
+From 2009 to 2019 he was the Darla and Frederick Brodsky Trustee Professor in Global Business at Northeastern University.
 He teaches courses in global leadership development, intercultural management, international negotiations and intercultural and global leadership assessment.
-He is a qualified administrator of the Global Competencies Inventory.
-He speaks and reads Japanese.
+He is a qualified administrator of the Global Competencies Inventory and speaks and reads Japanese.

 Mark Mendenhall, Ph.D.